-Modern Money and the Rise and Fall of Capitalist Finance The Institutionalization of Trusts, Personae and Indebtedness**

-(last time) Modern Money and the Rise and Fall of Capitalist Finance examines the true nature of modern money and seeks ideas for an alternative economic system for a just society.
+Modern Money and the Rise and Fall of Capitalist Finance examines the true nature of modern money and seeks ideas for an alternative economic system for a just society.

-This book suggests that adopting the ideas and institutions of a trust allowed personal identities to be combined with creditor-debtor relations and, by doing so, led to the evolution of modern money.
-This also helps explain why modern banking arose in England rather than continental Europe, by conceptualizing modern money as a trust and investigating the inseparable relationship between personal identity and modern money, because it is more than creditor-debtor relations - it takes the form of a trust.
+This book suggests that adopting the ideas and institutions of a trust allowed personae to be combined with creditor-debtor relations and, by doing so, led to the evolution of modern money.
+This also helps explain why modern banking arose in England rather than continental Europe, by conceptualizing modern money as a trust and investigating the inseparable relationship between personae and modern money, because it is more than creditor-debtor relations - it takes the form of a trust.

 In explaining how the capitalist credit-money economy differs from previous economies, this book is a significant contribution to the literature on modern money, heterodox economics and the philosophy of economics and finance.